 The train line construction began in 1872, and was finished in 1905.
 It connected parts of the northern coast to the Andean region of Ibarra, Quito and continued south to Cuenca.
 Now, some of these parts are no longer functioning, but the main route from Quito to Guayaquil was refurbished in 2007.

 You used to be able to ride on the train’s roof around the Devil’s Nose, but this was closed after two tourists were decapitated by a low hanging electricity wire several years ago.
 Nowadays you can only ride inside the train, but if you sit on the side of the views it’s still pretty hairy.
 Here are five things you should know before going:

 How to get to the Devil’s Nose Train

 If you want window seats on the side of the train with the views, you might want to book in advance on www.trenecuador.com or through a travel agency in Riobamba or Cuenca.
 You’ll need to travel to Alausi with enough time to catch the train.
-If you’re staying in Cuenca it will take about 3.5 hours by bus to get to Alausi, or if you’re in Riobamba about XX hours.
+If you’re staying in Cuenca it will take about 3.5 hours by bus to get to Alausi, or if you’re in Riobamba about an hour and 45 minutes.
 If you want to take the early morning train you can travel to Alausi the day before and stay overnight.
-Unlike other transportation in Ecuador, this train leaves bang on time, so make sure you arrive early enough.
+Unlike other transportation in Ecuador, this train leaves right on time, so make sure you arrive early enough.

 There are only two departures a day

 Make sure you plan ahead, as there are only two departures of the Devil’s Nose Train a day from Tuesday to Sunday.
 The first leaves at 8:00 and the second at 11:00.
 The trip takes about 2.5 hours in total.

 The Devil’s Nose Train doesn’t go in a straight line